 she / her

-When Fazayl Zahra (she / her) assumed a leadership role in her school’s student council a few years ago, she realized that much of the student body was struggling due to the lack of mental health resources available in her small rural community.
-Ever since, Fazayl has become passionate about advocating for those who are affected by the disparity in mental health resources across the country.
-She decided to join the National Youth Council because it was the perfect opportunity for her to act as a voice for her community and make an impact on a national level.
-Besides her mental health advocacy, Fazayl is also involved in other health and wellness initiatives in her community, including those related to nutrition.
-A fun fact about Fazayl is that she’s bilingual, as she can fluently speak English and Urdu.
+When Fazayl Zahra (she / her) became involved in her school’s student council a few years ago, she realized that some of the student population faced barriers to accessing mental health resources in her small, rural community.
+Ever since, Fazayl has become passionate about advocating for those affected by the disparity in mental health resources across the country.
+She decided to join the NYC because it was the ideal opportunity for her to try to highlight her community and make an impact on a national level.
+In addition to her advocacy of equitable mental health, Fazayl is also involved in other health and wellness initiatives, including those related to nutrition and facial differences.
+A fun fact about Fazayl is that she’s bilingual, being fluent in both English and Urdu.
 In her spare time, she likes to play basketball, read and spend time with her birds.

 James Ehiagwina